max-evolve/max-evolve.github.io/_resources/2025-01-01-product-execution-questions.md

-# Product Execution Questions
+---
+title: "Product Execution Questions"
+permalink: /product-execution-questions/
+---

 Execution interviews are squarely left-brain-type exercises.
 Can you reason with metrics?
-Can you think about setting the right KPIs for a product’s success and how you will monitor the performance?
+Can you think about setting the right KPIs for a product's success and how you will monitor the performance?
 In general, execution PM questions test your knowledge and comfort with:

 - Metrics
 - Statistics